+- Transition meetings

-- Reading morning
+- Induction visits

-- Maths games morning
+- Stay and Play sessions

 - Parents consultation meetings

-- Curriculum week

 - Christmas Performances

-- Eating lunch with their child

 - Church services

-- Termly meetings for children to share their theme books with parents.

-- Parent workshops or information meetings e.g. EYFS Curriculum, Year 1 phonic screening, SATs
+- Parent workshops or information meetings e.g. Meet the Teacher, EYFS Curriculum, Year 1 phonic screening, SATs

-- Exit point activities at the end of a theme of work

 If parents have a concern about their child, they are welcome to discuss this at any time with their child's class teacher.
+Parents can also request a meeting with the SENDCO if they wish to discuss their child's needs further.

-Parents of children on the SEND register meet the class teacher regularly to discuss and evaluate the progress towards the targets on their child's Individual Provision Map (IPM) and their contribution is noted.
+Parents of children on the SEND register meet the class teacher regularly to discuss and evaluate the targets and the progress towards them on their child's Individual Provision Map (IPM).

-For children who have been issued with an Education, Health and Care Plan (EHCP), parents also attend an Annual Review of the plan with the school SENCO, Assistant Headteacher, Day Care Manager, Executive Head teacher and other professionals involved in the support for their child.
+For children who have been issued with an Education, Health and Care Plan (EHCP), parents also attend an Annual Review of the plan with the SENDCO and other professionals involved in the support for their child.